Time Encoding of Finite-Rate-of-Innovation Signals: Proof of Lemma

 \section{Proof of Lemma~\ref{lem:ctemMatrix}}

 \begin{proof} Consider the case where $L=N$, i.e., the matrix $\bG_{\mathrm{CT}}$ is a square matrix.
 We will show that the matrix has a nonzero determinant, and $\rank(\bG_{\mathrm{CT}}) = N$.
-For $L > N$, adding rows to the $N\times N$ matrix cannot decrease the rank, and hence they have full column rank.
-In the particular case when the matrix is square, using the properties of determinants:
+For $L > N$, addition of rows to the $N\times N$ matrix cannot decrease the rank.
+Using the properties of determinants: